 Anabaptist theologian John Howard Yoder seems to understand both the pitfalls of idolizing the individual and the dangers of collectivism.
 In his book, The Priestly Kingdom, he captures these sentiments well:

 “Communities which are genuinely voluntary can affirm individual dignity… without enshrining individualism.
 They can likewise realize community without authorizing lordship or establishment.”

-In forthcoming articles I hope to elaborate upon a few texts in the Bible that demonstrate the necessity of a social dimension to Christian faith and salvation while remaining committed to libertarian individualism.
+There are many texts in the Bible that demonstrate the necessity of a social dimension to Christian faith and salvation while remaining committed to libertarian individualism.
 For Christian libertarians to be a life-giving community for the good of the world, we will need to communicate and demonstrate why individual liberty improves the common good.